Animal Liberation (book): Reception

 Activist Ingrid Newkirk wrote of Animal Liberation, "It forever changed the conversation about our treatment of animals.
 It made people—myself included—change what we ate, what we wore, and how we perceived animals."
 Other activists who claim that their attitudes to animals changed after reading the book include Peter Tatchell and Matt Ball.

 Singer has expressed regret that the book did not have more impact.
 In September 1999, he was quoted by Michael Specter in The New Yorker on the book's impact:

 It's had effects around the margins, of course, but they have mostly been minor.
 When I wrote it, I really thought the book would change the world.
-I know it sounds a little grand now, but at the time the sixties still existed for us.
+I know it sounds a little grand now, but at the time the 1960s still existed for us.
 It looked as if real changes were possible, and I let myself believe that this would be one of them.
 All you have to do is walk around the corner to McDonald's to see how successful I have been.

 The book has also received critical challenges to the utilitarian underpinnings of his theory towards animal rights.
 In Slate, published in 2001, Richard Posner wrote that Singer failed to see the "radicalism of the ethical vision that powers [his] view on animals, an ethical vision that finds greater value in a healthy pig than in a profoundly intellectually challenged child, that commands inflicting a lesser pain on a human being to avert a greater pain to a dog, and that, provided only that a chimpanzee has 1 percent of the mental ability of a normal human being, would require the sacrifice of the human being to save 101 chimpanzees."
 Singer replied to and rejected this claim, engaging in a lengthy debate with Posner.

 In addition, Martha Nussbaum has argued that the capability approach provides a more adequate foundation of justice than Utilitarianism can supply.
 Utilitarianism, Nussbaum argues, ignores adaptive preferences, elides the separateness of distinct persons, misidentifies valuable human/non-human emotions such as grief, and calculates according to "sum-rankings" rather than inviolable protection of intrinsic entitlements.

 The moral philosopher Roger Scruton criticised Singer's works, including Animal Liberation, saying that they "contain little or no philosophical argument.
 They derive their radical moral conclusions from a vacuous utilitarianism that counts the pain and pleasure of all living things as equally significant and that ignores just about everything that has been said in our philosophical tradition about the real distinction between persons and animals."